mishraak/UMLParser/README.md

 java -jar umlparser.jar class "\Users\akshaymishra\workspace\tests\uml-parser-test-1.zip" output
 ```

-*^creates output.png in the same folder as the input folder*
+*creates output.png in the same folder as the input folder*

 For the generation of the sequence diagram, additional 2 arguments are required: